UFC Fight Night: Swanson vs. Lobov: Predictions & Analysis

 A few statistical edges stand out.
 Lima throws significantly more leather — a 2.2 sig. strike per minute gap.
 Preux is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Lima has tighter striking defense, making opponents miss more often.

 The Pick: Marcos Rogerio de Lima over Ovince Saint Preux.
-The model gives Lima a slight nod at 58% — this could easily go either way.
+This is essentially a pick'em.
+The model nudges toward Lima at 54%, but there's almost nothing separating these two.

 John Dodson